Woman with a smooth forehead after Botox for wrinkles, a key factor in how much the treatment costs.

 To help your Botox last, be gentle with your face.
 Avoid rubbing the treated area or getting any intense facial massages for at least one to two weeks.
 Staying hydrated and following any other specific instructions from your provider will also help protect your investment and keep your forehead looking smooth.

-When You’ll See Results (and How Long They’ll Last)
+When Will You See Results (and How Long Do They Last)?

 Patience is key, as Botox results don’t appear instantly.
 You’ll likely start to notice a softening of your forehead lines anywhere from two days to a week after your injection.
 The full, final effect typically becomes visible around the two-week mark, revealing a smoother, more refreshed appearance.